-As a student of CCN, you are eligible to purchase an NUS Extra Card (now called Totum) from the National Union of Students.
-NUS Extra is a student discount card which provides discounts on some of the biggest and most popular brands in the UK.
+As a student of CCN, you are eligible to purchase a TOTUM Card from the National Union of Students.
+The TOTUM Card is a student discount card which provides discounts on some of the biggest and most popular brands in the UK.
 No other student card can give you access to discounts which save you pounds, whether you are shopping in person or online from the high street, including clothing stores, travel companies, restaurants, as well as access to half price unlimited music, student rates on your TV and much more across the UK.
-There are so many we couldn't fit them all on this page!
+There are so many we could not fit them all on this page!

-To see all the discounts and offers available please visit the NUS/Totum website: www.nusextra.co.uk
+To see all the discounts and offers available please visit the Totum Card website:

+www.TOTUM.co.uk